The viola is similar to the violin but slightly larger. Its lower, more mellow tone creates some beautiful calm and soothing music.

 There are lots of great reasons to play viola.

 - The viola makes a beautiful, soothing sound.

-- Viola is fun to play in string duets, trios, quartets, and other ensembles, and sounds good with almost all
+- Viola is fun to play in string duets, trios, quartets, and other ensembles, and sounds good with almost all other instruments.

 - Some beautiful music has been written for viola, in virtually all musical styles.

 - Viola isn't difficult to learn — it just takes some practice.